The determinant of finite semigroups of the pseudovariety ECOM: Abstract

 \section{Abstract}

-The purpose of this paper is to identify the non-zero semigroup determinant of a class of finite semigroups in which every two idempotents commute.
-These semigroups are a larger class than the semigroups with central idempotents and also inverse semigroups.
+The purpose of this paper is to compute the non-zero semigroup determinant of the class of finite semigroups in which every two idempotents commute.
+This class strictly contains the class of finite semigroups that have central idempotents and the class of finite inverse semigroups.
+This computation holds significance in the context of the extension of the MacWilliams theorem for codes over semigroup algebras.